INTEGRAL satellite Revolution Number:

 Integral's latest news Integral Science & Technology ESA Integral page

-Astronomer's Telegram ISDC shift team page A&A Integral special issue
+Astronomer's Telegram ISDC shift team page

 Gamma rays are the most energetic radiations in the universe.
 They can be caused by colliding neutron stars, matter caught by black holes, exploding stars, or particles trapped in strong magnetic fields.